 literary works.
 Besides, I'm a little too 'right-wing' for the wine and cheese author set anyway.

-literary goal is to provide readers with fun and exciting fiction involving the men and women, past and present, of the Canadian Armed
+literary goal is to provide readers with exciting fiction involving the men and women, past and present, of the Canadian Armed

-Forces.
+Forces and Canada's security agencies.
 The weapons are real.
-The scenarios are fairly realistic or certainly possible.
-Well, except to those who think our military has only ever run around the world on Peace Keep…err…Making missions.
-To them, I apologize for the bitter dose
+The scenarios are fairly realistic, or certainly possible.
+For

+those who think our military has only ever run around the world on Peace Keeping missions, I apologize for the bitter dose

 of reality.
-I usually just suggest they Google 'Canadian nuclear weapons' and acquire some real knowledge
+I usually just suggest they Google 'Canadian nuclear weapons' and acquire some real knowledge concerning Canada's

 To them, I give my thanks.

 thriller involving the Royal Canadian Navy submarine HMCS Corner Brook and US Navy SEALs in a dangerous covert operation that

 could save the world from future nuclear annihilation.
 It is 2009 and North Korea has purchased four outdated submarine launched

 ballistic missile boosters from a French company tasked with destroying the rockets.
 Because they are not a weapon in

 and of themselves, international law governing the sale of strategic weapons can not prevent the acquisition.
 Both the US

 Conflict in the North

-novel involving the Canada's Armed Forces!
+second exciting novel involving the Canada's Armed Forces!
 This time the Soviet Union is threatening Canada's North and NORAD

 and all that stands before them is a small group of Canadian Rangers, and one regular Canadian Army sergeant.
 It is 1966,

 and the Cold War is hot!
 The Prime Minister knows that Canadian Sovereignty is only being given lip service by the world’s

 two Super Powers, but when a team of Soviet Spetsnaz commandos is discovered in Labrador on a mission to disrupt NORAD’s

 Pinetree Line communications, he realizes he must act swiftly or risk Canada forever becoming a mere puppet on the world stage.

-When nuclear armed CF-101 Voodoo's of the Royal Canadian Air Force are scrambled to intercept incoming Soviet bombers, the world
+When nuclear armed CF-101 Voodoo's of the Royal Canadian Air Force are scrambled to intercept incoming Soviet bombers, the

-is a sequel to Unheard, Unseen… where once again we follow the adventures of
+Lost!
+The exciting sequel to Unheard, Unseen… Once again we follow the adventures of